NaufalF121/Digit-Recog-Resnet/README.md

-# Digit Recogniton with resnet
+# Digit Recogniton from scratch with resnet